Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 of the source file.
 The rest is as explained before.

 **Semicolon end boundaries:** `ABSTYPE_DECL = abstype … "and"* … ";"?` means
-the end boundary is very like an implied boundary (explained before), just that it also accepts a semi‑colon as an end marker, as much as an implied end.
+the end boundary is very like an implied end boundary (explained before), just that it also accepts a semicolon as an end marker, as much as an implied end.
-Additionally, the semi‑colon may appear multiple time.
+Additionally, the semicolon may appear multiple times.

 **Optional part boundaries:** `IF_EXP = if … then … else? … IMPEND` means
 the `else` starting the third part, is optional, thus the third part is